adityasb96/Machine-Learning-Programs/README.md

 # Machine-Learning-Programs
-Assignments from Introduction to Machine Learning to showcase understanding of algorithms and implementations
+Assignments to showcase understanding of algorithms and implementations.